-Fountains are not required in DU3 South, but may be a regular part of open space settings.
+Fountains are not required in DU7, but may be a regular part of open space settings.
 When present in neighborhood parks, fountains should be scaled appropriately to the size of the space and provide tranquil locations to linger in the park.
+In the Great Park and other open spaces the fountains may be grander, but should always be in scale with their surroundings.
 Fountains should generally anchor human activity centers or accentuate socially important locations within the community.